shakil18/Trading-Suggester/README.md

 <!-- ABOUT THE PROJECT -->
-# Trading Suggestor <a  name = "about_the_project"></a>
+# Trading Suggester <a  name = "about_the_project"></a>

-This Trading Suggestor repository analyses any specific trading market based on the particular days, such as what happened every Monday for the last 12 weeks.
+This Trading Suggester repository analyses any specific trading market based on the particular days, such as what happened every Monday for the last 12 weeks.
 The application uses data from [yahoo finance](https://finance.yahoo.com/).

 <!-- DIRECTORY STRUCTURE -->